swcarpentry/python-novice-inflammation/_episodes/01-intro.md

 - "Variables are created on demand whenever a value is assigned to them."
 - "Use `print(something)` to display the value of `something`."
 ---
+## Python

+Python is a general purpose interpretted langauge.
+Code readability and portability are its major stengths and reason for being popular among the experts and novices alike.
 ## Variables

 Any Python interpreter can be used as a calculator: